ccamel/awesome-ccamel/README.md

 - [jupyter/jupyter](https://github.com/jupyter/jupyter) - Jupyter metapackage for installation, docs and chat
 - [jupyterhub/repo2docker](https://github.com/jupyterhub/repo2docker) - Turn repositories into Jupyter-enabled Docker images
 - [kensho-technologies/graphql-compiler](https://github.com/kensho-technologies/graphql-compiler) - Turn complex GraphQL queries into optimized database queries.
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 A copilot to get answers to your questions, whether they be from your own notes or from the internet.
 Use powerful, online (e.g gpt4) or private, local (e.g llama3) LLMs.
-Self-host locally or use our web app.
+Self-host locally or use our cloud instance.
 Access from Obsidian, Emacs, Desktop app, Web or Whatsapp.
 - [kohya-ss/sd-scripts](https://github.com/kohya-ss/sd-scripts) -
 - [kyegomez/tree-of-thoughts](https://github.com/kyegomez/tree-of-thoughts) - Plug in and Play Implementation of Tree of Thoughts: Deliberate Problem Solving with Large Language Models that Elevates Model Reasoning by atleast 70%
 - [laurentb/weboob](https://github.com/laurentb/weboob) - mirror of git://git.p.engu.in/laurentb/weboob